 Dropbox: The Dropbox launch screen is simple but effective -- a bold navy background with their recognizable logo and company name in a very light blue color.
 There's no need to overcomplicate your app launch screen, and Dropbox is a great example of this.

 Medium: This launch screen is smart, up-to-date, and reflects the user experience on both the mobile app and the website.
 Being a platform for content creators and writers, Medium have used a unique image of a piano combined with a typewriter, reflecting their slogan, "Ideas and perspectives you won't find anywhere else".
 The illustration style is modern and friendly.

 Citymapper: "The ultimate transport app" reflect their mission in this launch screen effectively.
 The minimal use of graphics means that the launch screen isn't cluttered, but the arrows and circular icon highlight the app's relationship with transport.

 TripAdvisor: The TripAdvisor app launch screen does a great job of capturing the look and feel of the app itself.
-The signature TripAdvisor green background with the logo is instantly recognisable as TripAdvisor, and the text underneath highlights some of the key benefits of using TripAdvisor to someone who has just downloaded the app!
+The signature TripAdvisor green background with the logo is instantly recognizable as TripAdvisor, and the text underneath highlights some of the key benefits of using TripAdvisor to someone who has just downloaded the app!

-Soompi: Soompi’s app launch screen is effective for a few reasons.
+Soompi: Soompi's app launch screen is effective for a few reasons.
 Firstly, the logo is clear and stands out against the dark background.
-The background is fun and animated, containing illustrations and text relating to the app contents (it’s a news app focused on the K-Pop industry).
-Despite the animated look, the colour palette maintains a professional look, and the loading circle at the bottom of the screen lets the user know that the app is loading.
+The background is fun and animated, containing illustrations and text relating to the app contents (it's a news app focused on the K-Pop industry).
+Despite the animated look, the color palette maintains a professional look, and the loading circle at the bottom of the screen lets the user know that the app is loading.

 Having looked at some of the best app launch screens around, is there anything we can take away and apply to our own launch screens?